marifarwi/Soilpunk_joulethief/README.md

 ## WORKSHOP VERSION 1 (IN-PERSON)

-Duration: 8 hours (2x4 hrs, should have a one day break in between to charge battery)
+Duration: 8 hours (2x4 hrs, should have a 15-35 hour break in between to charge battery).

 Before starting: check kit and supplies (some shopping might be necessary)